 If you do not meet the criteria for particular services without an EHC plan, having a plan will not change this.
-For example, an EHC Plan will not change your eligibility for travel assistance.
+For example, an EHC plan will not change your eligibility for travel assistance.

-An EHC Plan is not likely to help you get a place at a particular college or education provider if that setting has already made a decision not to offer you a place.
+An EHC plan is not likely to help you get a place at a particular college or education provider if they have already made a decision not to offer you place.